• Skip to primary navigation

 Step 2: Drizzle the salmon with olive oil.

-Step 3: Sprinkle cajun seasoning and salt and pepper on both sides of the salmon.
+Step 3: Sprinkle Cajun seasoning and salt and pepper on both sides of the salmon.

 Seasoned cajun salmon placed on baking sheet for baking.